Contributed by golfing expert, Andy Waple (see bio below).

 Morgado do Reguengo Golf Resort Operated by NAU Hotels, the two courses Alamos & Morgado lay side-by-side just inland from Portimão.
 Morgado has wide fairways and some tricky holes, while the sister course is considered the easier of the two.
 The nice, shared clubhouse is good for lunch and offers the resort’s own wine harvested from grapes grown on surrounding land.

 The Pestana Group, Portugal’s largest hotel and leisure operator has four of its six golf courses in the Western Algarve and is noted for its mid-range value for money accommodation and golf.

-The 18 hole Alto Golf is situated between Alvor and Praia da Roche, so is handy for travellers staying in the three nearby Pestana Hotels.
+The 18 hole Alto Golf is situated between Alvor and Praia da Rocha, so is handy for travellers staying in the three nearby Pestana Hotels.
 It was the last course designed by Henry Cotton and is popular with holidaymakers and casual golfers.
 Book an Alto Golf apartment.

 A little inland lies Pestana’s Silves layout, named after the historic town itself found just a few miles further north.
 Silves, a former Moorish stronghold, offers a fascinating glimpse into old-style Algarvian life and is well worth a visit.
 The golf course is out in the sticks set among orchards and old farms.
 It is fairly new by golf courses standards, and while it offers some good holes, it needs time to develop to its full potential.